 The holders of our ordinary shares are entitled to one vote for each ordinary share upon all matters presented to our shareholders.
-Subject to any preferences granted to other classes of our securities that may be outstanding in the future (including any preferred shares), there are no voting right restrictions or preferences with respect to our shareholders.
+Subject to any preferences granted to other classes of our securities that may be outstanding in the future (including any preferred shares that may be created), there are no voting right restrictions or preferences with respect to our shareholders.